davebo/saltrunner/README.rst

 Saltrunner
 ======

-Saltrunner contains a CLI script which uses libpepper to access a remote `salt-api`__ instance.
+Saltrunner contains a CLI script which uses pepper to access a remote `salt-api`__ instance.

 The ``saltrunner`` CLI script allows users to execute Salt commands from computers